ToqaMoh/MyReads/README.md

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).